thruston/python-tabulate/README.md

 As a script it provides a filter with a simple DSL that can be used to make and manipulate tables in editors that support external filters, as Vim does.

-Toby Thurston -- 28 Apr 2020
+Toby Thurston -- 22 May 2020

-Verbs in the DSL
+## Verbs in the DSL

     xp               transpose rows and cells
     sort [col]       sort by value of columns in the order given, use UPPERCASE to reverse add [function]   add sum, mean, var, sd etc to foot of column arr col-list     rearrange/insert/delete cols and/or do calculations on column values. dp dp-list       round numbers in each col to specified decimal places sf sf-list       round numbers in each col to specified significant figures make tex | latex | plain | csv | tsv | md   output in tex etc form wrap n           wrap columns in long table n times (default=2) unwrap n         unwrap cols in wide table (default=half number of cols) zip n            zip n rows together
-    unzip n         unzip into n * the current number of rows & 1/n columns.
+    unzip n          unzip into n * the current number of rows & 1/n columns. pivot wide|long  reshape, tidyr, melt/cast, simple tables

-This filter is primarily intended to be used as an assitant for an editor that allows you to filter a file, or a buffer, or a group of lines through an external program.
+This filter is primarily intended to be used as an assistant for an editor that allows you to filter a file, or a buffer, or a group of lines through an external program.
 Such as Vim.
 The idea is that you create a Vim command that calls this filter on a marked area in your file which is then replaced with the